Probate Q&A Series

 How Inheritance Works in North Carolina

-Under North Carolina law, a decedent’s real estate passes by probate administration.
+Under North Carolina law, a decedent’s real estate does not always pass by probate administration and may pass directly to devisees or heirs, subject to the personal representative’s powers and the rights of creditors.
 The personal representative (formerly called the executor) files a petition in superior court and, once appointed under N.C.
 Gen. Stat. § 28A-3-1, gathers assets, pays debts, and distributes the remainder according to a will or the rules of intestacy (N.C.
 Gen. Stat.
 Chapter 28A, Article 2).

 What Is a Quitclaim Deed?

 A quitclaim deed is a legal document in which the grantor transfers whatever interest they have in a piece of real estate, if any, to the grantee—without making any warranties about the title.
 It simply says, “I release my interest.”
-In probate, a personal representative may execute a deed in the form of a quitclaim to beneficiaries once the court issues an order closing the estate (N.C.
+In probate, a personal representative may execute a deed in the form of a quitclaim or other fiduciary deed if authorized, but distribution of real property is not dependent on a court order closing the estate (N.C.
 Gen. Stat. § 28A-19-1).

 What Is a Gift?